 Editor's Note: Suzanne Murphy is a Stonehill College student from Swampscott and wrote regularly for her local Patch over the summer.

-PERUGIA, Italy — As I was anxiously awaiting the verdict of the trial, I couldn’t help but think Amanda Knox was a girl just like me not too long ago.
+PERUGIA, Italy — As I was anxiously awaiting the verdict of the trial, I couldn’t help but think Amanda Knox was a girl not too long ago.

 Four years ago, Amanda Knox walked the streets of Perugia, ate at the same gelato shops or drank cappuccinos at the same places that I do now.